Torres1982/Wipro_Web_View_Android/README.md

 On click of "Submit" button on the html page, pass the callback from JavaScript to Android Activity.

 ### Feature Work:
-1. Store the retrieved values to a local Database.
+1. Kill the current Activity when starting a new Activity.
+UPDATED
+1. When clicking the Registration button, start the new Activity and display passed values.
+UPDATED